 Within SLC, the Employee Code of Conduct provides guidance on the type and nature of interests that should be declared (including paid employment outside the Council and personal interests in contracts).
 Auditors must declare their interests in accordance with the Code of Conduct and with regard to the audit principle of independence, and notify the Audit and Compliance Manager of any conflicts of interest which may arise.
-This formal declaration is renewed on an annual basis as part of the performance development review process but can be revisited should any conflicts arise.
+This formal declaration is renewed on an annual basis but can be revisited should any conflicts arise.